 You can be issued “many” NYC parking tickets in the same parking space

-For example, if your vehicle is missing a plate, missing an inspection sticker, and is parked in a no parking zone, you can expect to receive 3 separate NYC parking tickets covering the three separate parking crimes.
+For example, if your vehicle was missing a plate, missing an inspection sticker, and was parked in a no-parking zone, you can expect to receive 3 separate NYC parking tickets covering the three separate parking violations.

 How to beat multiple NYC parking tickets for the same violation in the same space

 It is customary for NYC parking ticket judges to:

 - Dismiss the second parking ticket issued for the same “location*” violation in the same parking space within 3-hours of the first parking ticket

 - Dismiss the second parking ticket issued for the same “status**” violation when issued on the same day as the first vehicle “status” NYC parking ticket

 What are your chances of beating the following parking ticket?

 ABC company, A wonderful commercial client of New York Parking Ticket LLC, recently purchased a commercial van.
 The rear seats and fittings were permanently removed, and commercial plates were attached.
 The big but was that our client did not immediately apply permanent lettering identifying the name and address of the registered owner of the van on both sides of the vehicle, and was issued two tickets for separate commercial parking violations every time the vehicle parked on a city street.